federicociner/kakkop/README.md

 Run `make run` in the root directory to spin up a local instance of Kakkop.
 This will build the Postgres, Django, and React Docker images, if necessary, and then spin up a self-contained application use Docker Compose.

 You can access the frontend of the application on your local machine at `http://localhost:3000`.

+To stop the current local instance of Kakkop, run `make stop` in the root directory.